ChikkaUdayaSai/ERA-S5-Assignment/README.md

 The project contains three files:

-1. utils.py: Contains the code for fetching the MNIST dataset and preprocessing it.
+1. utils.py: Contains the code for some utility functions such as train, test, a function to check number of correct predictions and a function to plot the training and validation losses.
 2. model.py: Contains the code for defining the model architecture.
-3. S5.ipynb: Contains the code for training the model and plotting the training and validation losses.
+3. S5.ipynb: This is the main file which reads the data, trains the model and tests the model.
+It also plots the training and validation losses using the plot_losses function defined in utils.py.

 Open the S5.ipynb file in Jupyter Notebook and run the cells to train the model.
 It is recommended to run the code on a GPU for faster training.
 The code can be run on a CPU as well, but it will take a longer time to train the model.